Wunk Sheek corn braiding

 Organizations and events can help you build your knowledge and explore your options:

-• The UW School of Medicine and Public Health Office of Multicultural Affairs for Health Professions Learners (OMA) leads our school’s outreach initiatives to increase the number of historically underrepresented students in medicine.
-OMA holds a Pre-Health Career Day and invites prospective students from underrepresented backgrounds to spend extra time learning about UW School of Medicine and Public Medicine and interacting with current students, faculty and staff.
+• The UW School of Medicine and Public Health Office of Multicultural Affairs for Health Professions Learners (OMA) leads our school’s outreach initiatives to increase the number of students in medicine who are from varied backgrounds or who have experienced adversity.
+OMA holds a Pre-Health Career Day and invites prospective students with varied lived perspectives to spend extra time learning about the UW School of Medicine and Public Medicine and interacting with current students, faculty and staff.

 • American Indian Science and Engineering Society (AISES) Annual Conference is a unique three-day event focusing on educational, professional and workforce development for Indigenous peoples in science, technology, engineering and math (STEM) studies and careers.